rpandey1234/blog/about.md

 permalink: /about/
 ---

-Read more about me at my <a href="http://rkpandey.com/">homepage</a>.
 I write about things I find interesting: software engineering (in particular, Android, tooling, and machine learning), veganism, and bits of philosophy.
+My <a href="http://rkpandey.com/">homepage</a>.